jayavibhavnk/LLMDebugger_new/README.md

 4. Run testing_jv.py (the path to the dataset has already been set) - command: python testing_jv.py
 5. Result path can be changed.
 (Optional)

+OPENAI_API_KEY has to be available in the environment.

 <img src="assets/ldb-logo5.webp" alt="LDB" width="115" align="left"><div align="center"><h1>A Large Language Model Debugger via Verifying Runtime Execution Step by Step</h1></div>